hjst/clue/README.md

 The dictionary is derived from the [SCOWL](http://wordlist.sourceforge.net/) collection.
 There might be better sources, but SCOWL is at least reasonably well known, free, and has separate British/American lists.
 If you know of a more suitable source I would be very grateful to hear of it.

-Build the dictionary database by running ```make dictionary```, this will run an svn export of the latest SCOWL files, select the British ones and load them into the sqlite db.
+Build the dictionary database by running ```make dictionary.db```.
+This will grab the latest SCOWL files, select & filter the British ones, load them into an sqlite database and drop you at the prompt ready to play.
 Check the ```Makefile``` for the gritty details.

 Notes
 -----